material-components/material-components-web/packages/mdc-tooltip/README.md

 | `deregisterWindowListener(type: string, handler: function) => void` | Deregisters an eventlistener of any type to the window element |
 | `registerTransitionEndHandler(handler: EventListener) => void` | Registers an event handler to be called when a `transitionend` event is triggered on the root element |
 | `deregisterTransitionEndHandler(handler: EventListener) => void` | Deregisters an event handler from a `transitionend` event listener on the root element. |

-## Theming

-The MDC Tooltips are fully dark theme aware by displaying tooltips with bright background and black font color.
-While in default theming a dark background with white color is used.